 Visit our Help Center to learn more about installing and maintaining the API Co-Signer.

 When your API Co-Signer is configured with a callback, it sends a POST request to the callback handler.
 The POST request contains a JSON Web Token (JWT) encoded message signed with the API Co-Signer's private key.
 The Callback Handler uses the API Co-Signer's public key to verify that every incoming JWT is signed correctly by the API Co-Signer.

-|The unique identifier of the call as received in the approval request.
+|The unique identifier of the call, as received in the approval request.

-|(Optional) Free text of the reason for rejection; for logging purposes.
-This is recorded in workspace audit logs.|
+|(Optional) Free text of the reason for rejection.
+This is used for logging purposes and recorded in the workspace's audit logs.